-Once a year on a Sunday in May (we will update this article when the exact date in 2022 is announced), with an extra 500 yen, you can experience a tea ceremony during this scenic boat ride (*’▽’).
+Once a year on a Sunday in May (the 22nd of May in 2023), with an extra 500 yen, you can experience a tea ceremony during this scenic boat ride (茶席舟)!

-In summer, if you are lucky, you will be able to see fish jumps out from the river.
+In summer, if you are lucky, you will be able to see fish jumping out of the river.
 It has been said that people who have seen this will have a successful future (especially if it is a Koi fish) (=ﾟωﾟ)ﾉ.

 Autumn is probably the busiest season at Geibikei.
-With the cliff covered by the bright autumn colours, Geibikei Gorge is one of the most popular tourist destinations in Iwate Prefecture!
+With the cliff covered by bright fall colors, Geibikei Gorge is one of the most popular tourist destinations in Iwate Prefecture!

-In winter, when the area is transformed into a snowy wonderland, a special boat will be operated on the river to bring all Geibikei Gorge has to offer to you!
+In winter, when the area is transformed into a snowy wonderland, a special boat will be operated on the river to bring you all Geibikei Gorge has to offer!

 If you come to Geibikei Gorge from December to the end of February, you will be boarding this unique Kotatsu Boat (^^)/.

 The table that you will be sitting at is heated from underneath.
 With your legs under the table covered by the futon duvet, it will be so comfortable that you might fall asleep during this peaceful ride!